 Solar parks in Morocco

-We do not expect that large-scale production of green methanol on solar energy will be built up in Denmark.
+We do not expect large-scale production of green methanol on solar energy will be built up in Denmark.
 Solar parks are more efficient further south.
 Therefore, we have also calculated how large an area would be required if solar parks were to be built in Morocco: In Morocco, a 254-hectare solar park would be needed to produce enough electricity for Ane Mærsk.
 The facility in Kassø occupies 326 hectares.

 If we take the area of one of the world’s largest solar parks, namely Bhadla Solar Park in India, Maersk will need the production of electricity from 22 parks of Bhadla’s size.
 Bhadla Solar Park covers an area of 5700 hectares.